kagenocookie/dd2-content-editor/readme.md

 - activate the individual mods you want to enable
 - place some bundle json files into the GAMEDIR/reframework/data/usercontent/bundles folder

-When first launching (and whenever the game version or content addons change), the game will freeze up for a bit in order to build up a nice friendly cache of all the object types that are used by the mod so don't worry if the game becomes unresponsive the first time or after updates.
-Last I checked, this takes about 25s on my machine.
-Subsequent launches should be fast since it's just fetching the cached data.

 ## Current editor features
 - All custom data is stored in bundle json files that may contain any number of different entity types
 - Full data JSON serialization support - as long as a content addon knows where to store relevant data